techstartucalgary/ResumeTrackerApp/README.md

+To do
+- Adding more checks for experiences and formatting
+- Cleaning up code, and improving modularity

 Instructions for setting up project on your computer:
 WARNING: Things you will need to have before starting:
 Python 3.
 To make sure you have it, run the following command to check: